openshift/enhancements/README.md

 The set of reviewers for an enhancement proposal can be anyone that has an interest in this work or the expertise to provide a useful input/assessment.
-At a minimum the reviewers should include the lead (or a delegate) for any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
-Please indicate what aspect of the EP you expect them to be concerned with so they do not always need to review the entire EP in depth.
+At a minimum the reviewers should include a representative of any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
+Be mindful of the workload of reviewers, however, and the challenge of finding consensus as the group of reviewers grows larger.
+Clearly indicating what aspect of the EP you expect each reviewer to be concerned with will allow them to focus their reviews.

 ## How Can an Author Help Speed Up the Review Process?